Jarsky/Rustide/README.md

 # Rustide
 Rust + Oxide 2.0 Server deployment and management

+***This script is now deprecated for current Rust servers***<br>
 ***Oxide 2.0 was discontinued and replaced with Umod***
-***This script is now deprecated for current Rust servers***

-This script will maintain a Rust Experimental server with Oxide2 Mod by allowing the server to update automatically when the script is run.
+This script will maintain a Rust Experimental server with Oxide2 Mod by allowing the server to update automatically when the script is run.<br>

-It will check and update both Rust Experimental & Oxide 2, and start the server automatically at the end of the script.
+It will check and update both Rust Experimental & Oxide 2, and start the server automaticallyat the end of the script.<br>

-Currently updates are pushed out by Facepunch Studios approximately 5pm EDT every Thursday.
+Currently updates are pushed out by Facepunch Studios approximately 5pm EDT every Thursday.<br>

 Features:
 -----------